khades/esp32-s3-synth/README.md

 ### Wiring in polyphonic synth with simple volume\filter envelopes that is controllable by midi - ✖

 I want to use external DSP libraries for oscillators, mixers and filters first so i dont need to learn DSP at first while doing overall synth layout.
 I need simple synth working first.

+I will use most of FreeRTOS there for resourse management.

 ### Learning how DSP works - ✖